 February, 16 2023 – 10:00am (EST-NY)

 Situated in “red” states and “blue” states, big cities and rural communities, Sites of Conscience and their allies are uniquely positioned to foster constructive dialogue on gun control among a wide subset of people.
 In this website, we examine how museums and memory sites can memorialize gun violence, deepen our understanding of the history and mythology surroundings guns in America, and spark conversations on gun control that transcend political divides.

 To ring in the new year, Braden Paynter, Director of Methodology, leads a short discussion on the best of what didn’t work in 2022 in order to identify new and more effective strategies moving into 2023.

 January 19, 2023 – 10:00am (EST-NY)

-Join us in conversation with Ihor Poshyvailo from Maidan Museum, a member in Kyiv, and Hadi Marifat, founder of member the Afghanistan Human Rights and Democracy Organization, as they share insights into the ways national memory affects conflict, how cultural practitioners do their work during conflicts, and how the outside world can support them.
+The first Conscience Matters webinar of 2023 brings together Ihor Poshyvailo from Maidan Museum, a member in Kyiv, and Hadi Marifat, founder of member the Afghanistan Human Rights and Democracy Organization, as they share insights into the ways national memory affects conflict, how cultural practitioners do their work during conflicts, and how the outside world can support them.